SFDO-Community-Sprints/Interactions-for-Student-Recruitment/Maintenance-Policy.md

 #### You will need to get setup with 2-factor authentication

-2FA is required by the SalesforceFoundation Github Org before granting the role of Collaborator.
+2FA is required by the <a href="https://github.com/SalesforceFoundation" target="_blank">SalesforceFoundation Github Org</a> before granting the role of Collaborator.

 * <a href="https://help.github.com/articles/configuring-two-factor-authentication-via-text-message/" target="_blank">Configuring two-factor authentication via text message</a>
 * <a href="https://help.github.com/articles/providing-your-2fa-authentication-code/" target="_blank">Providing your 2FA authentication code</a>